fediaFedia/Daylight/README.md

 6. ???
 7. Profit!

-## Wait a minute Jack, but other apps can apply several images throughout the day.
+## Wait a minute Jack, what about several wallpapers throughout the day?

 ![Dynamic](/images/dyna.jpg)

-Great, too bad there's like 3 good "dynamic" wallpapers that contain a variation for every hour.
+Great, utopic idea, too bad there's like 3 good "dynamic" wallpapers that contain a variation for every hour.
 Until there's a lot more, I feel like the use cases are sorta limited.
 Still, it's possible this project will also support that later.